data-dot-all/dataall/RESPONSIBILITIES.md

 ### Prioritize Security

-Security is your number one priority.
+Security is our number one priority.
 Maintainer's Github keys must be password protected securely and any reported security vulnerabilities are addressed before features or bugs.

 Note that this repository is monitored and supported 24/7 by Amazon Security, see [Reporting a Vulnerability](SECURITY.md) for details.